aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/optional_aggregator.md

 ## Function `switch_and_zero_out`

-Switches between parallelizable and non-parallelizable implementations, setting the value of the new optional aggregator to zero.
+Switches between parallelizable and non&#45;parallelizable implementations, setting<br/> the value of the new optional aggregator to zero.

 <pre><code>fun switch_and_zero_out(optional_aggregator: &amp;mut optional_aggregator::OptionalAggregator)<br/></code></pre>